farling42/fvtt-import-realmworks/README.md

 This module uses the following libraries from other sources:
 - UZIP for decoding HL portfolio files (MIT/GPLv3 license, from https://stuk.github.io/jszip/)
 - JIMP for converting TIF and BMP images to PNG (MIT license, from https://github.com/oliver-moran/jimp)
-- DirectoryPicker to allow assset files to be stored in S3 rather than just the local 'user data' area (MIT license, from https://github.com/MrPrimate/ddb-importer)
+- DirectoryPicker to allow asset files to be stored in S3 rather than just the local 'user data' area (MIT license, from https://github.com/MrPrimate/ddb-importer)

 ## Support
 The Realm Works campaign/world management tool is available from https://www.wolflair.com/realmworks/